25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 });
 ```

-React schedules the state changes, hence the state changes can be in any order.
+React schedules the state changes, hence the state changes can be in any order

-To set a new state based on old state, we need to pass an callback instead of the new state:
+To set a new state based on old state, we need to pass a callback instead of the new state:

 - React will pass the previous state to this callback as a parameter
 - The value returned by this callback will be used as the new state